 When you boot into the OS you are welcomed by an animated introduction panel that gives you an overview of Deepin’s UI, modes, and coolest features; and allows you a little bit of customization.
 Needless to say, the presentation is 10/10.

 Deepin uses a custom-built, Qt 5 toolkit-based DE naturally called the Deepin Desktop Environment (DDE) and it features a beautiful UI with a lot of attention to detail.

 It comes with its set of applications including the DPlayer, DMusic, Deepin System Monitor, etc.

-Given its modern design approach and features like a start menu reminiscent of Windows 7, a translucent UI similar to that in Windows 10 with tab sections and an app overview similar to macOS, Deepin easily steps in as an alternative to using Windows and macOS.
+Given its modern design approach and features like a start menu reminiscent of Windows 7, a translucent UI similar to that in Windows 10 with tab sections, and an app overview similar to macOS, Deepin easily steps in as an alternative to using Windows and macOS.

 Deepin Default Applications

-Deepin comes preinstalled with a number of applications that enable the OS maintain a consistent UI/UX throughout and even cooler is the fact that all the applications work efficiently.
+Deepin comes preinstalled with a number of applications that enable the OS to maintain a consistent UI/UX throughout and even cooler is the fact that all the applications work efficiently.

-Deepin’s application set includes Deepin file manager, Deepin Music, Deepin Manual, Deepin Screen Recorder, Deepin Voice Recorder, WPS Office Suite, Google Chrome, Deepin Movie, Deepin colour picker, Deepin font installer, Thunderbird Mail, and Deepin System Monitor.
+Deepin’s application set includes a Deepin file manager, Deepin Music, Deepin Manual, Deepin Screen Recorder, Deepin Voice Recorder, WPS Office Suite, Google Chrome, Deepin Movie, Deepin colour picker, Deepin font installer, Thunderbird Mail, and Deepin System Monitor.

 The Deepin app store is a beautiful avenue for managing your applications easily.
 Like any app store, you can search and browse for applications, check app categories, and read app details.
-What’s cool about the app is that you are free to make donations to both open-source and closed-source applications in the spirit of respecting the labour that developers put into their projects.
+What’s cool about the app is that you are free to make donations to both open-source and closed-source applications in the spirit of respecting the labor that developers put into their projects.